 • Assessment of Individual Performance.
-Individual performance has a strong impact on the compensation of all employees, including Messrs.
-Talwar and Kapoor, our founder executive officers, and our other executive officers.
+Individual performance has a strong impact on the compensation of all employees, including our executive officers.
 The evaluation of an individual's performance determines a portion of the size of payouts under our incentive bonus program and also influences any changes in base salary.
-Early each year, our Nominating and Governance Committee meets separately by itself, with our Compensation Committee and with our founder executive officers to set their respective performance objectives for the year.
-The performance objectives are initially proposed by our founder executive officers and modified by our Nominating and Governance Committee based on the performance assessment conducted for the preceding year as well as for important priorities for the current year.
+Early each year, our Nominating and Governance Committee meets separately by itself, with our CEO and modified by our Nominating and Governance objectives for the year.
+The performance objectives are initially proposed by our CEO and modified by our Nominating and Governance Committee based on the performance assessment conducted for the preceding year as well as for important priorities for the current year.
 Each agreed-upon objective is supplemented with key performance indicators.
 Our Nominating and Governance Committee's goal is to design key performance indicators that are objective and easily measurable.
-At the beginning of the following year, our Nominating and Governance Committee meets to conduct a performance review of our founder executive officers based primarily on their respective achievement of the agreed-upon objectives as well as our founder executive officers' contributions to our performance and other leadership accomplishments, which is shared with our Compensation Committee.
-After the discussion, our Compensation Committee translates the numerical performance rating into specific payouts under our incentive bonus program and shares the payout information with our founder executive officers, and at the same time our Nominating and Governance Committee shares the performance evaluation.
+Midway through a given year and at the beginning of the following year, our Nominating and Governance Committee meets with our CEO to conduct a performance review based primarily on his achievement of the agreed-upon objectives as well as his contributions to our performance and other leadership accomplishments, which is shared with our Compensation Committee.
+After the end of year discussion, our Compensation Committee translates the numerical performance rating into a specific payout under our incentive bonus program and shares the payout information with our CEO, and at the same time our Nominating and Governance Committee shares the performance assessment with our CEO.
+Any changes in base salary may also be affected by our Nominating and Governance Committee's performance evaluation.